 The Harbours Act 1964 (Delegation of Functions) Order 2010 enabled the MMO to carry out the functions of the DfT Secretary of State in relation to Harbour Orders (including harbours designated as fishery harbours under the Sea Fish Industry Act 1951).

-Although the responsibility for processing applications has now been delegated to the MMO, DfT are still the ports policy lead and are have a role in the determination process.
-DfT provide consultation responses, advise MMO on ports policy and arrange for Harbour Orders to be laid before Parliament.
+Although the responsibility for processing applications has now been delegated to the MMO, DfT are still the ports policy lead, advising MMO on ports policy and arranging for Harbour Orders to be laid before Parliament.

 Harbour Order types